open-wc/open-wc/packages/building-webpack/README.md

 - `build` builds your app and outputs it in your `dist` directory

 ## Browser support
-`modern-config.js` creates a single build of your app for modern browsers (by default last 2 of major browsers).
+`createDefaultConfig` creates a single build of your app for modern browsers (by default last 2 of major browsers).
 This is recommended if you only need to support modern browsers, otherwise you will need to ship compatibility code for browsers which don't need it.

-`modern-and-legacy-config.js` creates two builds of your app.
+`createCompatibilityConfig` creates two builds of your app.
 A modern build like the above, and a legacy build for IE11.
 Additional code is injected to load polyfills and the correct version of your app.
 This is recommended if you need to support IE11.

 ## Config features
 All configs: